-213 Any position is allowed, subject to the Conditions, provided that such position is not either unsuited to the firing point and target arrangements or dangerous.
+- 213 Any position is allowed, subject to the Conditions, provided that such position is not either unsuited to the firing point and target arrangements or dangerous.
 In all Service Weapon events the handling of weapons will be in accordance with Army Operational Shooting Policy (AOSP) Volume 1 Chapter 12, a copy of which will be made available from the NRA to team captains on request.
-In Target Rifle and F Class competitions the prone position must be used.
+In Target Rifle and F Class competitions the prone position must be used except that seated discipline defined position may be used if authorised under Para 134.
 At no time may any part of the body be placed in front of the muzzle of the firearm in use when it is loaded.
-The following positions are defined:

-- a Prone.
+The following positions are defined: - a Prone.
 The butt plate of the firearm must be placed against the shoulder or armpit.
 Elbows must be behind the line defining the forward edge of the firing point, which may be a notional line defined by the number pegs or other means as ordered by the RO.
 The muzzle of the firearm must protrude over the forward edge as defined, and must be well forward of the ears of neighbouring competitors.
-No competitor may adopt a position that causes inconvenience to the other competitors on his target. - i TR.
+No competitor may adopt a position that causes inconvenience to the other competitors on his target.

+- TR.
 All parts of the rifle and sling and of the arms below the elbow, including clothing, must be visibly clear of the ground and of all other objects.
-The back of the forward wrist must be at least 4" (approximately the width of this book) clear of the ground, as measured from the outside surface of a glove if worn.

-- MR including Any Rifle.
-A rest may be used as defined in Para 156. - iii F Class.
+The back of the forward wrist must be at least 4" (approximately the width of this book) clear of the ground, as measured from the outside surface of a glove if worn. - MR including Any Rifle.
+A rest may be used as defined in Para 156. - F Class.
 Rests and bipods as defined in Para 164 may be used. - iv SR, CSR/PR, GP.
 The magazine may touch or rest on the forearm or on the ground.
 No part of the wrist of the supporting arm may touch the ground.
 If firing from cover, the structure of the cover may be used for support. - b Supine (Back) Position.
 MR (including Any Rifle) only.
-In accordance with Para 156. - c Disabled Seated.
-In accordance with Para 156. - d Standing.
+In accordance with Para 156. - c Benched.
+Competitors fire from a seated position using a bench or table.
+The fore-end of the rifle is supported on the bench by a bipod or rest.
+The butt of the rifle must be in the shoulder and may not rest on the bench or be supported by a rest. - d Standing.
 Erect on both feet, no other part of the body to touch the ground or any other object.
 The firearm may be supported by the forward hand under the magazine (where appropriate).
 The elbow of the forward arm may be rested on the hip or the ammunition pouch but any form of artificial support is prohibited. - e Standing Alert/Patrol Position.
 As for Standing position but with the firearm held pointing downwards at an angle of 45°. - f Kneeling.
 No part of the body to touch the ground or any other object except one foot and the other leg from the knee downwards.
 The forward elbow may rest on the knee. - g Sitting.
 Weight of the body supported on buttocks.
 No part of the body above the buttocks to touch the ground, or any other object.
 Legs may be apart or crossed and may be in front of the front edge of the firing point.
-The firearm may be held in any convenient way, provided the butt is in the shoulder or armpit. - h Squatting.
-Buttocks must be clear of the ground; the arms may be rested on the knees.
-The firearm may be held as for the sitting position. - 214-220 Reserved
+The firearm may be held in any convenient way, provided the butt is in the shoulder or armpit.